Whether your just getting back in the gym or you're a consistent athlete, I'm sure you hear this magic word all the time...

 It's Meaningful - Why does it matter to you?

-I find that many of my new clients tend to circle "lose 5lbs" when I ask them what they're looking to achieve, but they can't really tell me why that's important.
+I find that many of my new clients tend to circle "weight loss" when I ask them what they're looking to achieve, but they can't really tell me why that's important.
 If it's going to drive you through some challenging times, it has to mean something!

-Your goal must be powerful enough to get you out of bed when you've had less than 5 hours of sleep and help you push through the last round of burpees.
-Maybe you don't actually want to "lose 5lbs", you'd rather fit into all of your pre-pregnancy clothes or set an example for your children.
+Your goal must be powerful enough to get you out of bed and help you push through the last circuit.
+Maybe you don't actually want to "lose 5lbs", you'd rather fit into all of your pre-pregnancy clothes and be faster than your toddler.

 It's Obtainable - You can do this in 3 months, and break it down into 10 minute spurts